developer-friendly/blog/docs/posts/0011-fluxcd-advanced-topics.md

 ## Application Scaffold

-This is the not the most critical part of this post, but we will base our examples on the following directory structure.
+Since you will see a lot of code snippets in this post, here's the directory structure you better be prepared for:

+{--**TODO**: this is not complete!--}

 ```plaintext title="" linenums="0"
 .